bijaymunda181/LearningsInTech/Linux/Test.md

    journalctl -u systemd-journald
    Summary
    • With imjournal, rsyslog pulls logs directly from journald's journal files.
-   • This setup avoids the need for ForwardToSyslog and provides structured access to logs.git
+   • This setup avoids the need for ForwardToSyslog and provides structured access to logs.gitgit stat